meghabedi/Cloud-Billing-and-Usage-Dashboard/README.md

 ```
 python dashboard.py
 ```
-Copy paste the billing_export.sql in the Data Source
+Copy paste the billing_export.sql in the Data Source.
+Enable the data range parameter just below the the custom query.

 ## Create billing dataset